Understand the health risks

 - Stay physically active.
-Regular physical activity can help ease or even prevent discomfort, boost your teen's energy level and improve her overall health.
-It also can help her prepare for labor and childbirth by increasing her stamina and muscle strength.
+Regular physical activity can help ease or even prevent discomfort, boost your teen's energy level, and improve her overall health.
+It can also help her prepare for childbirth.
 Encourage your daughter to get her health care provider's OK before starting or continuing an exercise program, especially if she has an underlying medical condition.

 - Gain weight wisely.
-Gaining the right amount of weight can support the baby's health — and make it easier for your teen to lose the extra pounds after delivery.
-A weight gain of 25 to 35 pounds (about 11 to 16 kilograms) is often recommended for women who have a healthy weight before pregnancy.
-Pregnant teens may need to gain more weight.
+Gaining the right amount of weight can support the baby's health — and make it easier for your teen to lose weight after delivery.
 Encourage your daughter to work with her health care provider to determine what's right for her.

 - Avoid risky substances.
-Alcohol, tobacco, marijuana and other illicit drugs are off-limits during pregnancy.
-Even moderate alcohol use during pregnancy can harm a developing baby.
-Smoking increases the risk of premature birth, problems with the placenta and low birth weight — and drugs your teen takes can pass from her to her baby, sometimes with devastating effects.
+Alcohol, tobacco, marijuana and other illegal drugs are off-limits during pregnancy.
 Even prescription and over-the-counter medications deserve caution.
 Remind your daughter to clear any medications or supplements with her health care provider ahead of time.

 - Take childbirth classes.
 These classes can help prepare your daughter for pregnancy, childbirth, breast-feeding and being a parent.

-If your daughter lacks the finances or transportation needed to obtain prenatal care — or needs help continuing her education — a counselor or social worker might be able to help.
+If your daughter lacks the money or transportation to obtain prenatal care — or needs help continuing her education — a counselor or social worker might be able to help.

 Prepare for the future

 If your daughter decides to continue the pregnancy, address these challenges head-on.
-Discuss her goals for the future and how she might go about achieving them as a parent.
-Look for special programs available to help pregnant teens remain in school or complete course work from home.
+Discuss her goals and how she might go about achieving them as a parent.
+Look for programs to help pregnant teens remain in school or complete course work from home.
 Encourage your daughter to take parenting classes and help her prepare to financially support and raise a child.